 A community-led campaign to shut down a trash incinerator in Detroit

-The Ecology Center supported community partners to shut down the Detroit Renewable Power incinerator, which ceased operations in March 2019.
+The Ecology Center supported community partners in shutting down the Detroit Renewable Power incinerator, which ceased operations in March 2019.
 The closure and impending razing of this polluting facility after more than three decades of grassroots activism is a major victory for clean air and environmental justice in Detroit.

 Learn more here.